-3.8 Regulation 8(1)(b) of the PRSA Operational Regulations prohibits a default investment strategy from requiring an individual contributor to make decisions as to the specific choice of investments made by the PRSA provider or its investment managers.
-This does not prevent a PRSA provider from adopting a default investment strategy that varies between individual contributors according to the estimated risk tolerance or other characteristics or preferences of those contributors, provided that in making such an assessment, the contributors are not required to assess the relative merits of different investments or investment managers.
+3.9 Regulation 8(1)(b) of the PRSA Operational Regulations prohibits a default investment strategy from requiring an individual contributor to make decisions as to the specific choice of investments made by the PRSA provider or its investment managers.
+This does not prevent a PRSA provider from adopting a default investment strategy that varies between individual contributors according to any known characteristics or preferences of those contributors, provided that in making such an assessment, the contributors are not required to assess the relative merits of different investments or investment managers.